King County Council gives final approval to $135 million in public funds for Mariners ballpark

 It marks the second time significant taxpayer money will go toward helping the Mariners.
 King County voters rejected funding for a new stadium in 1995, but the state Legislature approved taxes for construction anyway.
 Taxpayer funds ultimately financed 72 percent of Safeco Field’s $517 million cost.

-The Mariners have noted that the team will finance the vast majority of the maintenance, fixes and upgrades at the ballpark over the next quarter century – a total bill expected to exceed $800 million.
+The Mariners have noted that the team will finance the vast majority of the maintenance, fixes and upgrades at the ballpark over the next quarter century – a total bill expected to cost the team $680 million.

 The team and the council members supporting the funding have argued that taxpayer funds are appropriate for the stadium because it is publicly owned, and the team draws in visitors that help drive up motel/hotel tax revenues.
 The funding for the stadium is coming from motel/hotel tax proceeds that will be freed up once bonds for CenturyLink Field are paid off in 2020.